aguinane/nyum/_recipes/the-best-brownies.md

 ---
 title: "The Best Brownies"
+category: snacks
+image: the-best-brownies.jpg
 description: These are extremely unhealthy but super tasty
-image: the-best-brownies.jpg
-tags: snacks
-category: snacks
-veggie: ✓
 ---

 > Preheat oven to 180 degrees